Art & Learning Support Teacher

 3. What teaching qualifications do you have?

-I have a Diploma in Arts (Visual Communication), a Diploma in Education and a Certificate 3 in Children’s Services and am currently studying a Post Graduate Certificate in Multi-Sensory Language.
+I have a Diploma in Arts (Visual Communication), a Diploma in Education and a Certificate 3 in Children’s Services and am currently studying a Certificate IV in TESOL (Teaching English to Speakers of Other Languages).

 4. Where else have you worked and how has it shaped your general outlook and your approach to teaching children today?